rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 #### Region
 Regions are places where AWS put multiple data centers to serve your business needs, like São Paulo have a bunch of servers, you can decide to deploy your App there so Latency between São Paulo customers and your App are going to be low.

+Regions are separated, meaning that one region DOES NOT send/share data with other regions, unless you grant this permission, this is useful for security complience, like government ones for example.